54481andrew/Gillespie-models-of-Wildlife-Vaccination-/README.md

        CODE
 ******************

 Each directory contains c++ scripts Sim_Gillespie and Sim_Gillespie_Freq that use a modified Gillespie algorithm to simulate the scenario forward in time.
-The Gillespie algorithm is modified so that simulation stops for the following fixed time events: start of breeding season (birth rate set nonzero), end of breeding season (birth rate set to zero), and a pulse vaccination.
+The scripts model density dependent and frequency dependent transmission, respectively.
+In both scripts, the Gillespie algorithm is modified so that simulation stops for the following fixed time events: start of breeding season (birth rate set nonzero), end of breeding season (birth rate set to zero), and a pulse vaccination.

 In addition, each directory contains a Data directory with R graphing scripts.
 The graphing scripts plot 2 types of figures: the first shows the probability that the pathogen remains in the population for a fixed time; the 2nd type of figure is a line graph of the same probability, averaged over all of the possible times of pathogen invasion throughout a year.